dlxzeus777/tip-calculator-app/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person
+- Bonus: I added a theme switcher because the app felt like it was too bright for me.

 ## Built with: